 - Create alignment across the organization and rally other teams around a customer-centric vision

-And as a result, you’ll be better equipped to serve your customers and deliver a superior experience that keeps them coming back for more.
-But if you don’t nail down your customer personas, every aspect of your product development process, user experience, and marketing campaigns, will suffer.
+And as a result, you’ll be better equipped to serve your customers and deliver a superior experience that keeps them returning for more.
+But if you don’t nail down your customer personas, every aspect of your product development process, user experience, and marketing campaigns will suffer.

 How to create a customer persona?